agilesix/AgileSix.com/src/pages/team.md

   celebrate our successes together.
 cta:
   cta-description: >-
-    If you have questions about what it takes to join the Agile Six team, drop us a line.
+    If you have questions about what it takes to join the Agile Six team (or for pictures of the dogs), drop us a line.
   cta-label: Get in touch
   cta-title: Learn more